-If it's a recent loss, the omnipresent messages of Father's Day may feel like too much to bear.
-If more time has passed, Father's Day may inspire you to do something special to honor the memory of the man who taught you so much.
+Celebrating Father’s Day when your dad has died can be very difficult and emotional.
+If it is a recent loss, this holiday may feel like too much to bear.
+If more time has passed, the occasion may inspire you to do something special to honor the memory of the man who played such an important role in your life.

-- What would dad do?
-On Father's Day, spend the day in tribute to your father by taking part in activities he would have enjoyed.
-Take the family to a ballgame, barbeque on Dad’s grill in the backyard or watch a movie marathon of his favorite flicks.
-Whether it’s John Wayne or James Bond, these activities can help you feel you're still spending the day with dad, even when he’s gone.
+What Would Dad Do?Spend the day in tribute to your father by taking part in activities he would have enjoyed.
+Take the family to a ballgame, barbeque on Dad’s grill in the backyard, go fishing, or watch a movie marathon of his favorite flicks.
+Whether it’s John Wayne or James Bond, these activities can help you feel connected to dad, even though he’s gone.

 It’s especially hard to deal with grief during the holidays, and missing Dad on Father’s Day is natural.
 However you decide to spend the day, experts agree that it’s most important to listen to your heart and allow yourself to do as much (or as little) as you are able.
 Giving yourself permission to grieve for and honor Dad in whatever way you need is essential to coping with a parent’s death.